 - 1. Task Order Contracts must be for a term of three (3) years with two (2) automatic 1-year extensions (unless Agency does not extend).
 The Agency may shorten this time; however, the maximum time allowed for the contract, with extensions, is five (5) years. - 2.
-The sum of all Task Orders issued under a single TOC (includes all 4 Contractors) during the five-year term of the contract may not exceed \$4,000,000. - 3.
-The minimum amount of a Task Order is \$90,000.
+The sum of all Task Orders issued under a single TOC (includes all 4 Contractors) during the five-year term of the contract may not exceed \$4,000,000.
+If the expenditure limit is reached before the five-year term limit, an Agency must solicit for a new TOC.

+- 3. The minimum amount of a Task Order is \$90,000.
 The maximum amount of a Task Order is \$350,000.
 The total construction cost of a single project performed using multiple Task Orders or Task Orders in combination with other types of contracts (not small purchases) may not exceed \$500,000.
 Projects may not be divided artificially to avoid these limitations. - 4.
 The Agency may not amend a contract to extend its termination date beyond five (5) years from the date of execution or above the maximum dollar limits stated above. - 5.
 Before the Agency can initiate an individual project using Task Order Contractors estimated to cost more than the lower limits established for a Permanent Improvement Project in the Policies and Guidance for Establishment and Maintenance of Permanent Improvement Projects, the Agency must submit the project to the Joint Bond Review Committee (JBRC) and State Fiscal Accountability Authority (SFAA) for approval.